Azure/pcs-cli/README.md

 At the end of deployment, Remote Monitoring WebApp and all the microservices are ready for demo pursposes.

-## Enterprise
+## Standard

-The Enterprise deployment offers a production ready deployment that can be scaled up or down as needed.
+The Standard deployment offers a production ready deployment that can be scaled up or down as needed.
 It uses
 [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/)
 and [Kubernetes](https://kubernetes.io/) for orchestration.
 It would be nice to have installed [kubectl](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) for running commands on kubernetes in addition to ```pcs```.

-Enterprise deployment provisions following resources:
+Standard deployment provisions following resources:

 1. [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/)
 2. [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/create-documentdb-dotnet)